mistermenu/mistermenu/README.md

 # 🍽️ MisterMenu

-A website application called **MisterMenu**, a digital solution for connecting restaurants and customers.
+A website application called **MisterMenu**, a food menu order for restaurant.

 <details open>
 <summary> Table of Contents </summary>